-Hotel and Resort Management Concentration
+Hotel and Convention Management

-The hotel and resort industry is an integral part of the global travel and tourism industry.
-The several dimensions and segments within this industry provide a very challenging and complex work environment to the practitioners and professionals in the industry.
-The hotel and resort management concentration enhances the skills and knowledge of the students by providing the students with courses work essential to succeed and grow in the hotel and resort industry.
+The hotel and convention industry is an integral part of the hospitality business.
+The various dimensions and segments within this industry provide a very challenging and complex work environment for the professionals in the business.
+Demand for skilled management has been growing and career opportunities have been promising year after year.